-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECT FION 12 OD 15(d) OF THE SECUDIT IES EVOUANCE ACT OF 1024 IES EACHANGE ACT OF 1934 For the quarterly period ended March 31, 2020 OR ☐ TRANSITION REPORT PURSUANT TO SECT FION 13 OR 15(d) OF THE SECURIT IES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-38503 rum Therapeutics pl Ireland (State or other jurisdiction of incorporation or organization) 98-1283148 (I.R.S.
-Employer Identification No.) Block 2 Floor 3, Harcourt Centre, Harcourt Street, Dublin 2, Ireland (Address of principal executive offices) Not applicable (Zip Code) (+353) 1 903-8920 (Re gistrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Ordinary Shares, \$0.01 par value per share Indicate by check mark whether the registrant (1) has filed all repor ITRM The Nasdaq Stock Market LLC months (or for such shorter period that the registrant was required to Yes No No Indicate by check mark whether the registrant has submitted electro 232.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer," "accelerated" Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes has elected not to use the extended transition period for complying with any new or revised financial accounting Indicate by check mark whether the registrant is a shell company (as define - · · · · · · · · · · · · · · · · · · · No ⊠ As of April 30, 2020, the registrant had 14,868,973 ordinary shares, \$0.0 1 par value per share, outstanding.
+(Mark (One) \boxtimes QUARTERLY REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 OR TRANSITION REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SECURITIES F EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-38503 erum Therapeutics plc Œ exact name of registrant as specified in its charter) Ireland (State or other jurisdiction of incorporation or organization) 98-1283148 (I.R.S.
+Employer Identification No.) Block 2 Floor 3, Harcourt Centre, Harcourt Street, Dublin 2, Ireland (Address of principal executive offices) Not applicable (Zip Code) (+353) 1 903-8920 (Registrant's telephone number, including area code) Securi ties registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered 1 Ordinary Shares, \$0.01 par value per share ITRM The Nasdaq Stock Market LLC eports required to be filed by Section 13 or 15(d) of the Second to file such reports), and (2) has been subject to such fi ectronically every Interactive Data File required to be subresuch shorter period that the registrant was required to sub § ated filer, an accelerated filer, a non-accelerated filer, sma lerated filer," "smaller reporting company," and "emerging nge A Large accelerated filer Accelerated filer Non-a ccelerated filer Smaller reporting company X Emerging growth company X nerging growth company, indicate by check mark if the registreds provided pursuant to Section 13(a) of the Exchange Act. ⊠ trant has elected not to use the extended transition period for co mplying with any new or revised financial accounting ng

+As of July 31, 2021, the registrant had 182,775,282 ordinary shares, \$0.01 par value per share, outstanding.